Face Bullying With Confidence

 2. Leaving in a Powerful, Positive Way

 The best self-defense tactic is called “target denial,” which means “don’t be there.”
 Act out a scenario where maybe your child is walking in the school corridor (or any other place where he or she might bullied).
-You can pretend to be a bully standing by the wall saying mean things.
+You can pretend to be kid who is acting aggressively by standing by the wall saying mean things.
 Ask your child what these mean things might be because what is considered insulting or upsetting is different for different people, times, and places.
+If you can’t think of what to say, just point your finger at the child and yell, “BLAH!
+BLAH!
+BLAH!”

-Coach your child to veer around the bully in order to move out of reach.
-Remind your child to leave with awareness, calm and confidence, glancing back to see where the bully is.
-Let your child practicing saying something neutral in a normal tone of voice like “See you later!” or “Have a nice day!” while calmly and confidently moving away.
-Point out that stepping out of line or changing seats is often the safest choice.
+Coach your child to veer around you when you are pretending to bully in order to move out of your reach.
+Remind your child to leave with awareness, calm, and respectful confidence, glancing back to see where the “bully” is.
+Let your child practicing leaving in an assertive way saying something neutral in a normal tone of voice like “See you later!” or “Have a nice day!”
+Point out that stepping out of line or changing seats is often the safest choice for getting away from someone who is acting unsafely.

 3. Setting a Boundary

-If a bully is following or threatening your child in a situation where she or he cannot just leave, your child needs to be able to set a clear boundary.
+Suppose one or more kids are following your child in an aggressive way or threatening your child in a situation where she or he cannot just leave, such as blocking the door to the bathroom or classroom.
+In this case, your child needs to be able to set a clear boundary.

-Pretend to poke your child in the back (do this very gently; the idea is not to be hurtful).
-Coach your child to turn, stand up tall, put his or her hands up in front of the body like a fence, palms out and open, and say “Stop!”.
+Pretend to follow your child and then very gently poke her or his in the back.
+Do this very carefully; the purpose is to practice rather than being hurtful or scary.
+Coach your child to turn, stand up tall, put his or her hands up in front of the body like a fence, elbows bent to be close to the body, palms out and open, and say “Stop!”
+Pull back and coach your child to walk away.

 Children need support to learn these skills.
-The idea is that your child takes charge of his or her space by moving away and, if need be, setting boundaries as soon as a problem is about to start – so that your child doesn’t wait until the bullying is already happening.
+The idea is that your child takes charge of his or her space by moving away and, if need be, setting boundaries as soon as a problem is about to start – so that your child doesn’t wait for the problem to become worse.

 4. Using Your Voice